Arabic Translation Services in India

 This is the single most common reason for rejection.

-A certified translation must include a declaration confirming:
+A Certified Arabic Translation must include a declaration confirming:

 - Accuracy